 The strategy will be archived to the computer and to the control engine when it is downloaded.
 Any archive already on the control engine will be replaced by the new archive.
-In addition, the strategy will be saved to flash memory, so it will still be available if power to the controller is turned off.
+In addition, the strategy will be saved to flash memory, so it will still be available if power to the controller or SNAP Ultimate brain is turned off.